Aggregation Trees: Empirical illustration

 \subsection{Previous findings}

-As documented in \citet{almond2005costs}, infants born at low birth weight (LBW) can impose substantial costs on society, with estimated expected costs of delivery and initial care exceeding 100,000\$ (at prices of year 2000) for babies weighing 1,000 grams at birth.\footnote{\ An infant is considered born at LBW if she weighs less than 2,500 grams at birth.} Moreover, LBW is associated with a higher risk of death within one year of birth.
+As documented in \textcite{almond2005costs}, infants born at LBW can impose substantial costs on society, with estimated expected costs of delivery and initial care exceeding 100,000\$ (at prices of year 2000) for babies weighing 1,000 grams at birth.\footnote{\ An infant is considered born at LBW if she weighs less than 2,500 grams at birth.} Moreover, LBW is associated with a higher risk of death within one year of birth.
 For these reasons, birth weight is considered the primary measure of a baby’s health and is often the direct target of health policies.
 Thus, understanding what causes LBW is crucial.

 The impact of maternal smoking on LBW has received considerable attention in the literature, for it is regarded as one of the most significant and modifiable risk factors.
-Several studies consistently find that smoking during pregnancy causes lower average birth weight, with estimated ATEs ranging between -600 and -100 grams \citep[see, e.g.,][]{almond2005costs, abrevaya2006estimating}.
-As for effect heterogeneity, it is now well understood that the effects are increasingly negative with the mother's age \citep[][]{abrevaya2015estimating, lee2017doubly, zimmert2019nonparametric, fan2022estimation}.
-Finally, treatment heterogeneity has also been investigated. \citet{cattaneo2010efficient} and \citet{bodory2022high} consider different smoking intensities as different treatments and show that higher smoking intensities lead to more negative effects. \citet{heiler2021effect} find that heterogeneous effects can be partly explained by different smoking behaviors of ethnic and age groups.
+Several studies consistently find that smoking during pregnancy causes lower average birth weight, with estimated ATEs ranging between -600 and -100 grams \parencite[see, e.g.,][]{almond2005costs, abrevaya2006estimating}.
+As for effect heterogeneity, it is now well understood that the effects are increasingly negative with the mother's age \parencite{abrevaya2015estimating, lee2017doubly, zimmert2019nonparametric, fan2022estimation}.
+Finally, treatment heterogeneity has also been investigated. \textcite{cattaneo2010efficient} and \textcite{bodory2022high} consider different smoking intensities as different treatments and show that higher smoking intensities lead to more negative effects. \textcite{heiler2021effect} find that heterogeneous effects can be partly explained by different smoking behaviors of ethnic and age groups.